willmorrison1/daRt/README.md

 ### Memory management

-This section demonstrates memory management when performing analysis on a relatively large set of files. `getData()` loads all data to memory which is problematic when loading many large files (e.g. Radiative Budget).
-It is assumed that the user will perform some analysis on subsets of the raw data in a way that reduces the overall size of the data.
-Files here are loaded in two ways: option 1 uses the default `getData()` to load and then analyse all data at once.
-Option 2 loads and analyses the data in pieces, which has a much smaller memory footprint (but may be slower).
-Both options give the same result.
+When performing analysis on a relatively large set of files, memory management is important. `getData()` loads all data to memory which is problematic when loading many large files (e.g. Radiative Budget).
+It is assumed that the user will perform some analysis on subsets of the raw data in a way that reduces the overall size of the data in memory.
+To demonstrate meory management, files in this section are loaded in two different scenarios: scenario 1 uses the default `getData()` to load and then analyse all data at once.
+Scenario 2 loads and analyses the data in pieces, which has a much smaller memory footprint (but may be slower).
+Both scenarios give the same result with different memory usage.

-#### Option 1: Load data all at once
+#### Scenario 1: Load data all at once

 Load all radiative budget products at once into memory and take the mean of each horizontal layer.